ShiqiYu/CPP/README.md

 Course 'CS205 C/C++ Program Design' in 2021 Fall at Southern University of Science and Technology.
 The lecture videos can be found at https://www.bilibili.com/video/BV1Vf4y1P7pq

+## Why Should You Take This Course?

+> C and C++ have a big overlap in syntax.
+The standards of C and C++ are also very long, and still in evolution to accept new features.
+This course will not cover all aspects of C and C++.
+It is impossible.
+The course focuses on the most important and unique parts of C and C++.
+Pointers and memory management will be described and explained almost through all chapters.
+They are a nightmare for many students for causing bugs.
+But they are very important for computing efficiently, and also are the unique advantages of C and C++.
+Some people hate them, and some love them.
+We can say pointers and memory management make C and C++ unique from most other advanced programming languages.
+>
+>The course is designed for undergraduate students who have learnt Java or Python.
+If the students taking this course have some background knowledge of programming, such as knowing a little Java or Python, it will be helpful.
+If not, it is also not a problem.

 ## [Chapter 1: Getting Started](week01/README.md)

 1. The first example